andruschak/3d-printing/README.md

 ### Initial Configuration and Leveling

+I wanted to use the default firmware for the first few prints to make sure it would work as expected.
 This took a bit of experimenting.
 My kit came with an auto-leveling sensor which I didn't install until after my first couple prints.
 At first, I did not realize that the auto-level actually replaces the need for the physical z-axis switch.
 Again, youtube to the rescue.

+The default firmware had an auto-level menu selection.
+This would move the nozzle to the lf, rf, rb, lb allowing you to tweak the paper drag under each test point.

 Also, I found when using a piece of A4 paper to calibrate, I got best results when it was a light drag on the paper vs a heavy press.

 I left the 4 corners of the bed about 1/2 way tightened.
 Many said to tighten all the way down to start, but I found I had to drop the bed in order to get the right height, so it took a couple retries.
 Make sure to tighten the wingnuts snug before printing - I had 1/2 a side come loose after a print and throw my calibration out of whack.

+Updated below: Initial Configuration and Leveling of the Firmware update section

 ------